Opera in New York City is mostly at the Metropolitan Opera.

 Opera Origins

-Opera is originally an Italian form of music theatre from Florence that sought to revive Greek drama traditions in the 1600s.
-It soon spread around Europe and then to the Americas.
+Opera is Latin since the Florentine Camerata (a group of intellectuals) decided to recreate Greek drama with music in 1597 Florence.
+It soon spread across Europe and then to the Americas.

 Brazil and Mexico have strong opera traditions.
 In Argentina (with its 60% Italian heritage), opera evolved into tango.
 New York opera companies are starting to see jazz as the American opera.